oracle/python-cx_Oracle/doc/src/installation.rst

       client library.

     - PyPI no longer allows Windows installers or Linux RPMs to be hosted.
-Use the supplied cx_Oracle Wheels instead.
+Use the supplied cx_Oracle Wheels instead, or use RPMs from Oracle, see :ref:`oraclelinux`.

 Installing cx_Oracle 5.3
 ========================